SoftBank's PayPay surges ahead in Japan's digital payments race

 “For retailers, not having a lot of cash on hand or having zero, which is the ideal, has huge benefits in terms of reducing administration,” said Michael Causton, an analyst at JapanConsuming.

-The model follows that of Ant Financial, an affiliate of SoftBank's most valuable investment, Alibaba (9988.HK), whose 730 million Alipay users in China can borrow money, check their credit score and buy wealth-management products through the app.
+The model follows that of Ant Financial, an affiliate of SoftBank’s most valuable investment, Alibaba, whose 730 million Alipay users in China can borrow money, check their credit score and buy wealth-management products through the app.

 “We’re learning from Ant Financial how we can monetize (PayPay).
 They launch short term and basically they’re able to monetize short term,” Junichi Miyakawa, CEO of SoftBank Corp, said last month.